-H4 Visa Extension for EAD
+How to Extend H4 Visa EAD

-H4 visas are issued to legal dependents, usually either spouses or children under 21 years of age, of an H1 visa holder.
-These dependents can accompany the H-1 visa holder to the United States and are also eligible to work after obtaining an Employment Authorization Document (EAD) from the DHS.
-It comes with an expiration date after which you, being an H4 visa holder, will no longer be eligible to apply for work unless it is extended.
+H4 visas are issued to legal dependents, usually either spouses or children under 21 years of age, of an H1B visa holder.
+These dependents can accompany the H1B visa holder to the United States and are also eligible to work after obtaining an Employment Authorization Document (EAD) from the DHS.

+H4 visa EAD comes with an expiration date after which you will no longer be eligible to apply for work unless it is EAD extended.
 In this article, we’ll explain everything you need to know about extensions and the impact of COVID-19 on H4 visa holders.

 Can H4 Visa Holders Extend Their EAD?